Kj0ric/lc3-vm-paging/README.md

 <h1 align="center">
+    A Simple LC-3 Virtual Machine Implementation with Paging
 </h1>
 A virtual memory implementation with paging support built on top of a LC-3 virtual machine architecture.
 Features memory management, process handling, and system calls.